Waterwheel Electrical Generator

 This is a 2009 proposal by Steve Hines to use a water wheel floating on a river to generate clean electrical energy.
 Unlike solar and wind generators, rivers flow 24 hours a day.

-The 5-foot diameter water wheel shown can be scaled up or down.
-The surface speed of rivers varies between about 3-8 MPH.
-Floating water wheels are typically 25-45% efficient, however the pontoons shown are shaped like airfoils to increase the speed of the water between the pontoons under the wheel to increase the efficiency.
+The surface speed of rivers varies between about 3-7 MPH.
+Floating water wheels are typically 25-45% efficient.
+Pontoons can be made shaped like airfoils to increase the speed of the water between the pontoons under the wheel to increase the efficiency.

 The water wheel turns at approximately 15-20 RPM.
 The water wheel can make use of a new style generator developed for small windmills that can operate as slow as 80 RPM.
-The required speed increase can be done first with a chain drive and then a belt-and-pulley system shown, or gearbox.
+The required speed increase can be done first with a chain drive and then a belt-and-pulley system shown, or a gearbox.

-Several floating water wheel generators can be tied in series to multiply the electrical power generated.
+Several floating water-wheel generators can be tied in series to multiply the electrical power generated.

+.
 A water wheel of this type can be cost effective in remote areas without access to power from a public utility.
+The 5-foot diameter water wheel shown can be scaled up or down.

 Comments: